Some Tools To Help Relieve And Soothe Pain After Strenuous Exercise Or Physical Work

 16. Moji Foot PRO

 If there’s one area that doesn’t get enough love, it’s your feet—and the more than 100 muscles, tendons, and ligaments found within them.
 But a little TLC can prevent a lot of injuries, so pop this little guy in the freezer before you head to work or for a long run.
-By the time you get back, the stainless steel spheres are ready to give your barking dogs a cold, muscle-relieving massage.

 17. TriggerPoint MB2 Massage Roller